MaxFrax/Evaluation/README.md

 Project entry point: `main.py`
 Data source selection: `config.py`

+### 1. Raw entities list
+Is the first state of the process.
+Basically you give a whatever format list, with valid URIs.

+With a dynamic module loading architecture, you define how your file format becomes a list of URI strings.
+The definition is given by you into `getter.py`, as described in **Getting Started**.

 ## TODO
 • Improve feedback on what's happening while the script is executing